google-deepmind/mujoco/doc/XMLreference.rst

    is determined by the mesh asset and the geom size parameters are ignored.
 Unlike all other geoms, the position and orientation of mesh geoms after compilation do not equal the settings of the corresponding attributes here.
 Instead they are offset by the translation and rotation that were needed to center and align the mesh asset in its own coordinate frame.
-Recall the discussion of centering and alignment in the :ref:`mesh <mesh>` element.
+Recall the discussion of centering and alignment in the :ref:`mesh <asset-mesh>` element.
 :at:`contype`: :at-val:`int, "1"`
    This attribute and the next specify 32-bit integer bitmasks used for contact filtering of dynamically generated contact pairs.
 See :ref:`Collision` in the Computation chapter.
 Two geoms can collide if the contype of one geom